ericmandel/js9/README.md

 (NB: Chrome needs to run with the --allow-file-access-from-files switch to use the file URI.)

-For Desktop use, install [Electron.js](http://electron.atom.io) and generate *js9* script:

-    ./mkjs9 -q

-Use the *js9* script to start the Desktop app and load an image:
+For Desktop use, install [Electron.js](https://www.electronjs.org/) and use the *js9* script to start the Desktop app and load an image:

     js9 -a ~/data/m13.fits